What Is an Elopement Wedding? (And Why More Couples Are Choosing One)

 Where Can You Elope?

-Some couples choose the simplicity and ease of a courthouse wedding—and honestly, it can be just as beautiful and meaningful.
-If you’re considering that route, I’ve photographed many San Diego courthouse elopements and shared what to expect, how to plan, and how to make it feel personal.
-You can check out my full courthouse wedding guide here if that’s more your style.
+Some couples choose the simplicity and ease of a courthouse wedding—and honestly, it can be just as meaningful.
+The San Diego courthouse Downtown Waterfront Park location offers a beautiful setting that’s accessible and full of charm.
+I’ve photographed many San Diego courthouse elopements and put together a full guide on what to expect, how to plan, and how to make it feel personal.
+If that’s more your style, you can check it out here.

 You Can Still Include Traditions (If You Want!)